 As social movement organizations continue to leverage social media platforms to reach salient publics, understanding the role of hashtags has become a prominent area of activism research.
-Social media organizations use hashtags to co-create meaning surrounding various social justice issues by connecting people across the world and organizing to facilitate discussion and promote social change.
+Social movement organizations use hashtags to co-create meaning surrounding various social justice issues by connecting people across the world and organizing to facilitate discussion and promote social change.

 Specifically, this study filled a research gap by examining hashtag activism via a case study on the #MeToo movement through the lens of feminist activism.
 The #MeToo movement was originally created to provide victims of sexual violence with a community of people with similar experiences and a way to raise awareness and inspire social change.
-This study examined how social media organizations use hashtags to co-create meaning with salient publics, how they frame relevant issues within the #MeToo movement on Twitter, and whether the presence of hashtags enhances the likelihood of a message to be retweeted.
+This study examined how social movement organizations use hashtags to co-create meaning with salient publics, how they frame relevant issues within the #MeToo movement on Twitter, and whether the presence of hashtags enhances the likelihood of a message to be retweeted.

-— The tweets created by both social media organizations and social media users typically diagnosed the causes of oppressive social structures constraining women’s rights, suggested actions to take, and appreciated celebrities’ leadership in the movement.
+— The tweets created by both social movement organizations and social media users typically diagnosed the causes of oppressive social structures constraining women’s rights, suggested actions to take, and appreciated celebrities’ leadership in the movement.

 — The use of multiple hashtags does not always lead to more retweets.